 When I think about Thanksgiving, my thoughts focus on family and food.
 Thanksgiving is a time to give thanks, reflect on our blessings, and acknowledge our gratitude.
 Luckily, my family all celebrates with a feast of vegan Thanksgiving recipes.

-In an effort to bring my family favorites to you, I compiled some vegan Thanksgiving recipes to help plan your Vegan Thanksgiving meal.
+To bring my family favorites to you, I compiled some vegan Thanksgiving recipes to help plan your Vegan Thanksgiving meal.

 Let's begin with some of my family's favorite appetizers for Thanksgiving.
 Because my family loves appetizers, we start early Thanksgiving Day and graze throughout the day.

 I love my Thanksgiving table full of vibrant colors.
-Avocado Hummus, for example, is a light and healthy dip served with bright vegetables and whole wheat pita bread.
+Avocado hummus, for example, is a light and healthy dip served with bright vegetables and whole-wheat pita bread.

 Throughout the years, I've made a variety of different Thanksgiving entrees.
 These recipes, however, are on the top of the list for Thanksgiving successes.

-Elegant, yet easy to prepare, these individual portobello wellingtons are always a Thanksgiving hit.
+Elegant yet easy to prepare, these individual portobello wellingtons are always a Thanksgiving hit.
 Not only are the large portobello mushrooms stuffed with a savory filling, but they are also wrapped in dough and baked to perfection.

-Last, but certainly not least, is one of my newest posts, Vegan Pot Pie.
+Last but certainly not least is one of my newest posts, Vegan Pot Pie.
 Even though I just made this recipe recently, my family has suggested these individual pot pies be this year's dinner.

 Another option, however, is to make a large pot pie or use a rectangular pan to serve many people.